 - Third place in the Best Reporting on Government and Politics Category – for a story regarding the Kenai Peninsula Borough invocation policy

 - Third place in the Best Blog category – for The Spenardian

 - Third place for the Best Magazine Cover category – for The Spenardian, issue 3

 For 2017, Petersen received three Alaska Press Club awards.

 - First place in the Vern McCorkle Award for Best Business Reporting – for a story she wrote about Alaska-made lingerie.

 - Third place in the Suzan Nightingale Award for Best Columnist – for her cooking column at UAA’s student newspaper.

 - First place in the Best Blog category – for her blog The Spenardian.

-In 2017, Petersen was the recipient of an Alaska Press Club award for third place in the general news category for her work in 2016 on an indoor hydroponic farm in Spenard.
+For 2016, Petersen was the recipient of an Alaska Press Club award for third place in the general news category for her work in 2016 on an indoor hydroponic farm in Spenard.